Holyport College - Educational Sponsorship

 Eton College is the sole educational sponsor of Holyport College.
 Following the decision of Eton's Governing Body to sponsor Holyport College in December 2012, a number of senior Eton staff were appointed as Governors in early 2013 and, with the founders, took responsibility for steering the school to opening.
 This involved the recruitment of the first Head Master and key staff and also overseeing the construction and procurement projects required to enable the school to open in September 2014.

-Since the school opened, Eton's role as educational sponsor is developing but involves involvement in governance, a visible and meaningful collaboration among staff and pupils, and the provision of advice and expertise.
+Since opening, Eton's role as educational sponsor has developed considerably in terms of involvement in governance, visible and meaningful collaboration among staff and pupils, and the sharing of advice and expertise.
 The minimum commitment is set out in the Heads of Terms available here.
+Both schools are now inclined to think more in terms of meaningful partnership than simply in terms of sponsorship.

-The aim of the project is to establish a successful, co-educational state boarding school in the Royal Borough of Windsor and Maidenhead as part of the Government's Free Schools programme, to meet the need for more secondary school places and to provide more choice of state school offering to parents.
-Eton believes in the beneficial, even transformative, influence of good boarding schools and that through its sponsorship of Holyport it can contribute its pastoral expertise and educational ethos for the benefit of its local community.
+The initial aim of the project was to establish a successful, co-educational state boarding school in the Royal Borough of Windsor and Maidenhead as part of the Government's Free Schools programme, to meet the need for more secondary school places and to provide more choice of state school offering to parents.
+Eton believes in the beneficial, even transformative, influence of good boarding schools, and that through its sponsorship of Holyport it can contribute its pastoral expertise and educational ethos for the benefit of its local community, whilst in turn benefiting from the good practice at Holyport.

 The founder group (which included two Eton masters in a personal capacity) approached the College to act as educational sponsor.
 The original opportunity to establish a new free school within RBWM was identified by local councillor, Simon Dudley, who led the founder group and discussions with the DfE and EFA.
 The application to found a free school was granted in late 2012 and the school opened in September 2014.